JenniferHJones/bamazon/README.md

 ## User Interface - Manager View
 1. Enter `node bamazonManager.js`.

-2. User is asked what they want to do: View Products for Sale, View Low Inventory, Add to Inventory, Add New Product, or EXIT.
+2. User asked what they want to do: (View Products for Sale, View Low Inventory, Add to Inventory, Add New Product, or EXIT).
 ![console example](./images/managerStart.PNG)

 3. View Products for Sale - User sees current inventory & is asked what they want to do.